kyma-project/kyma/docs/security/03-06-oauth2-server.md

   secretName: {NAME_OF_KUBERNETES_SECRET}
 EOF
 ```

-Creating this custom resource triggers the Hydra Maester controller which sends a client registration request to the OAuth2 server and creates a new Kubernetes Secret using the name specified in the `secretName` property.
-This Secret contains the credentials of the registered client.

->**NOTE:** Each instance of the `oauth2clients.hydra.ory.sh` custom resource and the Secret that stores the credentials of the corresponding client share the Namespace.
+### Get the registered client credentials

-Run this command to get the credentials of the registered OAuth2:
+Run this command to get the credentials of the registered OAuth2 client:
 ```
 kubectl get secret -n {CLIENT_NAMESPACE} {NAME_OF_KUBERNETES_SECRET} -o yaml
 ```

 ## OAuth2 server in action